mmistakes/so-simple-theme/_posts/2018-01-07-wordpress-plugin-and-theme-development-using-git-only.md

 > I use git tags to mark plugin releases.
 So everytime I push a new git tag to GitHub Travis will procceed it and submit new plugin version to WordPress SVN repository.

-To enable new releases on git tags provide next configuration to `.travis.yml`:
+To enable deployment on git tags provide next configuration to `.travis.yml`:

 ```yaml
 ...